lawnjelly/godot-lportal/INSTRUCTIONS.md

 If the DOB is not moving, or you want to deactivate it to save processing, simply don't call update again until you want to reactivate it.

 * When you have finished with a DOB you should call `dob_unregister(cam)` to remove the soft link from the system.
 This is more important when you are creating and deleting DOBs (say with multiple game levels).
-If you are using a DOB throughout (say a camera) which gets deleted at the end of the app, it is not necessary to call unregister.
+If you call rooms_release when unloading a level and want to keep DOBs in between levels, it is crucial that you do not update them until you have re-registered them after calling rooms_convert to create the new level (you will get an error message otherwise).

 * If you are suddenly moving a DOB a large distance (rather than into a neighbouring room), you should call `dob_teleport(cam)`.
 This uses a different system to estimate the new room that the DOB is in.
+If you know in advance what room the dob will teleport to, there is a hint version of the function.

 * DOBs should only move between rooms via the portals.
 In fact that is how their movement between rooms is defined.
 This is why a room's portals should form a convex space, never concave.
 In order to limit movement between rooms to the portals, you should use e.g. physics, or a navmesh.